IvanGarL/movie_reviewer/README.md

 - Joi: helps to run REST request body and query-params validations.
 - Jest: integrates with ts-jest for the implementation of the unit tests.

-Instructions to run the server
+Instructions to run the backend server

+- Enter into the backend directory:

+        cd backend

 - Deploy on local machine.